Musthegreat/MusGroups/README.md

 * [GodPlot](https://github.com/onegm/GodPlot) (version 1.3)
 * [Godot WRY](https://github.com/doceazedo/godot_wry) (version 0.0.6)

-All these plugins are available to download and install directly within Godot's asset library
+All these plugins are available to download and install directly within Godot's asset library and are **not** included in this repository.

 [Here](https://musthegreat94.itch.io/musgroups) is a link to the tool's release page (itchio).